Tetsuya3850/CS-Terminology/README.md

 Third, a sometimes underappreciated aspect of platform layers is that they make it easier to scale an organization.
 At their best, a platform exposes a crisp product-agnostic interface which masks implementation details.
 If done well, this allows multiple independent teams to develop utilizing the platform's capabilities, as well as another team implementing/optimizing the platform itself.

 ### CDN
-A particular kind of cache (some might argue with this usage of the term, but I find it fitting) which comes into play for sites serving large amounts of static media is the content distribution network.

-CDNs take the burden of serving static media off of your application servers (which are typically optimzed for serving dynamic pages rather than static media), and provide geographic distribution.
-Overall, your static assets will load more quickly and with less strain on your servers (but a new strain of business expense).

-In a typical CDN setup, a request will first ask your CDN for a piece of static media, the CDN will serve that content if it has it locally available (HTTP headers are used for configuring how the CDN caches a given piece of content).
-If it isn't available, the CDN will query your servers for the file and then cache it locally and serve it to the requesting user (in this configuration they are acting as a read-through cache).
+A content delivery network (CDN) is a globally distributed network of proxy servers, serving content from locations closer to the user.
+Generally, static files such as HTML/CSS/JS, photos, and videos are served.
+CDNs improve performance in two ways: Users receive content at data centers close to them.
+Your servers do not have to serve requests that the CDN fulfills.
+In a typical CDN setup, a request will first ask your CDN for a piece of static media, the CDN will serve that content if it has it locally available.
+If it isn't available, the CDN will query your servers for the file and then cache it locally and serve it to the requesting user.

-a server CDN uses to store content in many locations so content is geographically/physically closer to users, resulting in faster performance

 ### Read-Heavy/Write-Heavy System